-II.
-Abercrombie’s Policies in Relation to Slavery & Human Trafficking
+Abercrombie’s Policies in Relation to Slavery and Human Trafficking

 Policies

 Any form of forced servitude is contrary to Company values.
 Abercrombie will not tolerate forced labor, slavery, or human trafficking.
-This is reflected in policies including our Commitment to Social Sustainability, Code of Business Conduct and Ethics, and Vendor Code of Conduct.
+This is reflected in policies including our Human Rights Policy, Code of Business Conduct and Ethics, and Vendor Code of Conduct.
 These policies reflect our commitment to acting ethically and with integrity in all our business relationships and implementing and enforcing effective systems and controls to reduce the risk of any slavery and human trafficking taking place any where in our business or supply chains.

-As stated in our Commitment to Social Sustainability, “Abercrombie & Fitch is proud of our commitment to international human and labor rights, and to ensuring that our products are only made in safe and responsible facilities.
+As stated in our Human Rights Policy, “Abercrombie & Fitch is proud of our commitment to international human and labor rights, and to ensure that our products are only made in safe and responsible facilities.
 We partner with suppliers who respect local laws and share our dedication to utilizing the best practices in human rights, labor rights and workplace safety.
-Abercrombie & Fitch believes that business should only be conducted with honesty and respect for the dignity and rights of all people.”
+A&F believes that business should only be conducted with honesty and respect for the dignity and rights of all people.”
+Additionally, in 2018 A&F Co. signed the new AAFA and FLA Commitment to Responsible Recruitment and resigned their updated commitment in early 2023, This states that we commit to work with our global supply chain partners to create conditions so that: no worker pays for their job, workers retain control of their travel documents and have full freedom of movement, and all workers are informed of the basic terms of their employment before leaving home and workers receive a timely refund of fees and costs paid to obtain or maintain their job.”

 Ensure Appropriate Policies Exist and Human Rights Policies are Updated

 Our policies are reviewed and updated regularly to confirm content remains relevant and consistent with the Company’s strong commitment to human rights and ethical labor practices in particular.
-Our Vendor Code of Conduct was last updated in 2019.
-Our Commitment to Social Sustainability was last updated in 2013.
+Our Vendor Code of Conduct was last updated in 2019 and is currently being distributed and agreed to by our vendors.
 The Code of Business Conduct and Ethics was last updated in December of 2015.
+Our Sustainability Policy was updated in 2022 and renamed Human Rights Policy.

 Our partner vendors are required to follow our Vendor Code of Conduct, which requires conformity with local laws and carries certain additional standards.
 Specifically prohibited actions include: